fivetran/dbt_salesforce_formula_utils/README.md

 Fivetran offers the ability for you to orchestrate your dbt project through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt).
 Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
 </details>

-# :book: Macro & script documentation
+# 📖 Macro & script documentation

 ## sfdc_formula_view ([source](macros/sfdc_formula_view.sql))
 This macro generates the final sql needed to join the Salesforce formula fields to the desired table.